Log Calabi-Yau mirror symmetry and non-archimedean disks: Bounding realizable tropical curves

 \subsection{Spines}

 With this as motivation, we give the abstract definition of spines in $\Sk(U)$.
 We do this as in \cite[\S 4]{Keel_Yu_The_Frobenius}.
 To this point the discussion has applied to any $f\colon B \to Y$ (satisfying the conditions in \cref{def:iostrop}.
 Now we specialize to the case of our main moduli space.
-See \cref{sec:bms} In particular we have the index sets for marked points $J = F \sqcup B \sqcup I$.
+See \cref{sec:bms}.
+In particular we have the index sets for marked points $J = F \sqcup \Bnd \sqcup I$ (where here $\Bnd$ are the marked point that map to the boundary $D \subset Y$, so play the role of $\In$ above).
 We have the space of metric trees $\NT_J^F$ defined in \cite[4.5]{Keel_Yu_The_Frobenius}.
-We also assume we have a function $b\colon B \to \Sk(U,\bbZ) \setminus \{0\} $.
+We also assume we have a function $b\colon \Bnd \to \Sk(U,\bbZ) \setminus \{0\}$ (for its meaning see \cref{const:data}).